rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getZOrder"></a>
 ## *getZOrder*

 Returns an array of clients in Z order, starting with the top most application client first.

 ### Events

- No Events.
+No Events

 ### Parameters